-How do you make money from a mutual fund?
+How do you make money from mutual funds?

-Ideally, you make money from a mutual fund through your investment returns.
-So, if you bought one share of your mutual fund for $50, but a year later a share of the mutual fund is now worth $100, you’ve doubled your money.
+Ideally, you make money from mutual funds through your investment returns.
+So, if you bought one share of your mutual fund for $50, but a year later it’s now worth $100, you’ve doubled your money.
 You can then sell that share and pocket the profit, keeping in mind you’ll likely have to pay taxes on that profit.

 While you’re researching mutual funds, you might come across a term called an ETF or an exchange-traded fund.
 ETFs are very similar to mutual funds in that they are a fund made up of many different investments.